-Both the approach based on one-way chains and the one based on digital certificates require a constraint service to perform an asymmetric decryption operation, which can be expensive.
-However, it is possible for a constraint service to cache decrypted values.
-In this way, when a service is asked to issue an assurance for the same constraint multiple times, it needs to perform a decryption operation only for the first request.
+A constraint service needs to perform an asymmetric decryption operation, which can be expensive.
+However, it is possible for the service to cache decrypted signing keys.
+In this way, when the service is asked to issue an assurance for the same constraint multiple times, it needs to perform a decryption operation only for the first request.

-7. Performance analysis
+7. Performance Analysis

 We present a performance analysis of our access-control architecture.
-Our implementation is in Java and based on an existing access-control framework for Web environments [9].
-We deploy it in the Aura pervasive computing environment [15].
-SSL provides peer authentication and confidentiality and integrity of transmitted messages.
+Our implementation is in Java and based on an existing access-control framework for Web environments [11].
+We deploy it in the Aura pervasive computing environment [9].
+SSL [17] provides peer authentication and confidentiality and integrity of transmitted messages.
 We run our measurements on a Pentium IV/2.5 GHz with 1.5 GB of memory, Linux 2.4.20, and Java 1.4.2.
 Our asymmetric cryptographic operations employ 1024 bit RSA keys.
-We use SHA-1 for building one-way chains and authenticating constraint specifications.
-(Our machine can compute about 330,000 Java-based hashes/s) An experiment is run 100 times.
-We report the mean and standard deviation (in parentheses).

 We study the cost of access control when Alice grants Bob access to her calendar information under different constraints.
 In the first experiment, Alice grants access only if she is currently in her office.
 Alice does not hide this constraint.
 In the second experiment, Alice grants access only if Bob is currently in his office.
 Alice hides this constraint.
 If Alice did not hide the constraint, Bob would have to reveal his location to the calendar service, which he might not be willing to do and thus would not be able to access Alice's calendar.
 The third experiment is identical to the second one, but the constraint service caches decrypted signing keys.
 Our location service fingers a person's desktop computer and determines her location based on her activity.
 Our calendar service is based on Oracle CorporateTime.
-In the fourth and fifth experiment, we repeat the second and third experiment, but the hidden constraint is based on a one-way chain, instead of certificates.